An epic beach and laid back village...

 Pubs and pop-ups

 For a cosy pint and hearty meal, The Unicorn is the village pub with plenty of character.
-A short stroll inland takes you to Canteen at the Eco Park, where food and community come together.
-With vegan feasts, street food pop-ups, themed nights and live music under the stars, it’s a lively hub that feels like the soul of Porthtowan.
+A stroll or short drive inland to Hawkes Point takes you to Canteen, where food and community come together.
+Here you can enjoy food over fire from breakfast to lunch, with pop up dinners and feast nights.

 Things to do